How Is Debt Divided in a Divorce?

 When it comes to dividing debt in a divorce, it's important to consider when the debt was acquired and for what purpose, as debt that didn't benefit both spouses or the family may not be divided equally.

-At Froerer & Miles, our family law attorneys understand the complexities of dividing debt in a divorce for clients in the Salt Lake City, UT area.
+At Froerer & Miles, our family law attorneys understand the complexities of dividing debt in a divorce for clients in the greater Utah area.
 For help with your divorce proceedings, please contact our divorce attorneys today.

 How Is Debt Divided in a Divorce?